szczyglis-dev/py-gpt/README.md

 **PyGPT** makes it simple for users to upload files and send them to the model for tasks like analysis, similar to attaching files in `ChatGPT`.
 There's a separate `Attachments` tab next to the text input area specifically for managing file uploads.

+**Tip: Attachments uploaded in group are available in all contexts in group**.

 ![v2_file_input](https://github.com/user-attachments/assets/db8467b6-2d07-4e20-a795-430fc09443a7)

 You can use attachments to provide additional context to the conversation.
 Uploaded files will be converted into text using loaders from LlamaIndex, and then embedded into the vector store.
 You can upload any file format supported by the application through LlamaIndex.
 Supported formats include: